Alquem/machine-learning-syllabus/README.md

         3. Implementation of Advanced Deep Neural Networks in Keras (DNNs)

     7. Week 7
-        1. Introduction to Deep Learning for Natural Language Processing (NLP) ✅
+        1. Introduction to Deep Learning for Natural Language Processing (NLP) and Textual Big Data ✅
         2. Implementation of a Supervised Topic Modeling Classifier in Keras ✅
         3. Introduction to Probability and Statistics for Machine Learning ✅